immcantation/alakazam/docs/topics/groupGenes.md

 or `c("TRA", "TRB", "TRD", "TRG")` for TCR sequences.
 Otherwise, the function returns an error message and stops.

-Under single-cell mode with paired chained sequences, there is a choice of whether (a) grouping should be done using IGH (BCR) or TRB/TRD (TCR) sequences only or (b) whether grouping should be performed using IGH plus IGK/IGL (BCR) or TRB/TRD plus TRA/TRG (TCR).
+Under single-cell mode with paired chained sequences, there is a choice of whether grouping should be done by (a) using IGH (BCR) or TRB/TRD (TCR) sequences only or (b) using IGH plus IGK/IGL (BCR) or TRB/TRD plus TRA/TRG (TCR).
-This is governed by `only_heavy`.
+This is governed by the `only_heavy` argument.

 Specifying `junc_len` will force `groupGenes` to perform a 1-stage partitioning of the sequences/cells based on V gene, J gene, and junction length simultaneously.
-If `junc_len=NULL` (no column specified), then `groupGenes` performs only the first stage of a 2-stage partitioning in which sequences/cells are partitioned in the first stage based on V gene and J gene, and then in the second stage further splits the groups based on junction length.
+If `junc_len=NULL` (no column specified), then `groupGenes` performs only the first stage of a 2-stage partitioning in which sequences/cells are partitioned in the first stage based on V gene and J gene, and then in the second stage further splits the groups based on junction length (the second stage must be performed independently, as this only returns the first stage results).

 In the input `data`, the `v_call`, `j_call`, `cell_id`, and `locus` columns, if present, must be of type `character` (as opposed to `factor`).